aligncommerce/wpecommerce/readme.txt

 1. Download the plugin zip file.
 2. Login to your WordPress Admin.
 Click on Plugins | Add New from the left hand menu.
-3. Click on the ‚ÄúUpload‚Äù option, then click ‚ÄúChoose File‚Äù to select the zip file from your computer.
-Once selected, press ‚ÄúOK‚Äù and press the "Install Now" button.
+3. Click on the ìUploadî option, then click ìChoose Fileî to select the zip file from your computer.
+Once selected, press ìOKî and press the "Install Now" button.
 4. Activate the plugin.
 5. Open the settings page for WP-eCommerce and click the "Payments," tab.
 6. Configure your settings.